dl011492/Deep-Learning-Dashboard/README.md

 ## TensorFlow Installation
 For the Deep Learning Dashboard (DLD) script to work, you need a few other dependencies.
-On Linux systems (even on a Raspberry Pi 5!), the latest TensorFlow (2.18) version and needed dependencies are very easy to install:
+On Linux systems (even on a Raspberry Pi 5!), the latest TensorFlow version, tf-2.18, and needed dependencies are very easy to install:

 ```bash
 sudo apt-get install python3-pil.imagetk